 Arguing as an Important Skill

 The ability to argue effectively is an important skill for teenagers to develop as they approach adulthood.
 It is a skill that will make them more marketable to potential employers.
 Also, it will help them build stable adult relationships.
 Finally, it will help them in situations where they need to be able to listen to, and negotiate with, others.
 But this is not a case of developing a life skill, all of whose benefits lie at some stage in an uncertain future.
 In the shorter term, those who have begun to learn the skills of arguing effectively in their early teenage years are better equipped for some aspects of their ongoing education as well as being armed with a powerful weapon to help them resist some of the negative peer pressures with which they might be faced in their later teenage years.

 As indicated above, there are a number of aspects to arguing effectively.
 As with any complex skill, time and practice are essential to its successful development.
 One of the ways that human beings learn is through their mistakes, and learning to argue effectively is no exception.
 At times, teenagers get it wrong: their frustration may take over, they may shout and become disrespectful, but when these things happen, they rely on the significant adults in their lives to help them learn from their mistakes.
 The important question for parents, then, is not how to prevent teenagers arguing, but how to best help them develop their argumentative tendencies in a way that will equip them for the adult world to which they are headed.

 Advice for Parents

 The tendency for teenagers to argue is, of course, part of their natural development.
 They test their boundaries by arguing as they strive for independence.
-Rather than something to be avoided, tolerated, or “squashed”, this natural element of human development contains considerable potential for personal empowerment in
+This natural element of human development contains considerable potential for personal empowerment.

 Dr Steve Sims is author of the blog Regarding Teenagers and Director of the Basel Learning Hub in Switzerland.